 The general impatient nature of modern renters requires property managers to stay on their toes and ensure that these rental inquiries do not stay in their inboxes for longer than 24 hours, lest they risk upsetting renters with a delayed reply.

 With a constant pressure to fill a vacant unit as soon as possible, it is very likely that property managers might end up with unqualified leads.
 But falling into panic and filling up units with any poor-quality lead can only result in eviction headaches and lawsuits in the longer run.
-That is why it is of utmost importance to properly pre-screen leads so that property managers can choose the best and most qualified tenant for their units.
+That is why it is of utmost importance to properly pre-screen leads so that property managers can choose the best and most qualified prospective tenant for their units.

 Millennials constituted 31% of U.S. renters across age segments and housing types, while adult Gen Z renters made up 6%, according to the 2018 American Community Survey data, and this percentage has increased significantly post COVID-19.